jepa/ubcdown/README.md

 #### Optional sections

 According to UBC's G+PS instructions as of March of 2021, there are some global sections that are optional.
 The current structure has *all* of the sections.
 If you want to remove any global section you simply need to comment out the `\section` and `addcontentsline` sections (these give the title in the body and the table of content), and set the child `eval` option to *F*.
-I recommend you not to delete a section you don't want in case you change your mind latter and want to inldue it.
+I recommend you not to delete a section you don't want in case you change your mind latter and want to include it.
 Note that you do not need to worry about page numbering or table of contents!
 Below is an example of the `Dedication` section commented out.

 ```
 <!-- Dedication -->